Leadedcat94/leadedcat94.github.io/README.md

 Gosnell EAST Portfolio
-Here is a picture of one of our fifth grade class doing the mannequin challenge!
+Here is a picture of one of our fifth grade classes doing the mannequin challenge!